VisualComposer/builder/readme.txt

 = What is the difference between Visual Composer Website Builder and WPBakery Page Builder? =

 Although they are different site builders, both Visual Composer and WPBakery are designed to allow WordPress users to build websites.
-However, the difference is the performance, functionality and the features that each of these builders offers.
+However, the difference is the performance, functionality, and the features that each of these builders offers.
 Visual Composer Website Builder allows you to build a complete website.
 Create custom page layouts, design unique headers, footers, and sidebars.
 For more information, here is a comparison of [Visual Composer Website Builder vs WPBakery Page Builder](https://visualcomposer.com/visual-composer-vs-wpbakery-review/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).

 = Do I need a coding experience? =